Dirty-Bit/Weather-Code-Challenge/README.md

 # Weather-Code-Challenge
 ---
-This project will use ASP.NET 2.0 to provide current weather data and 3 hour weather data for a desired location
+This project will use ASP.NET 2.0 to provide current weather data and 3 hour weather data for a desired location.

-## ASP.NET API
+## ASP.NET Web API

 + Get All Locations (`GET` `/api/locations`)